devbuddy/devbuddy/README.md

-  godoc           Custom: Starting GoDoc server on http://0.0.0.0:6060 help            Help about any command inspect         Inspect the project and its tasks install-dev     Custom: Install dad in the GOROOT install-release Custom: Remove all dad binaries and install a released version integration     Custom: Run the integration tests lint            Custom: Lint the project lint-shell      Custom: Lint the shell scripts open            Open a link about your project release         Custom: Create a new release (dad release [VERSION]) test            Custom: Run the unittests testup          Custom: Build, install and run the development version up              Ensure the project is up and running upgrade         [experimental] Upgrade dad to the latest available release.
+  godoc           Custom: Starting GoDoc server on http://0.0.0.0:6060 help            Help about any command inspect         Inspect the project and its tasks install-dev     Custom: Install bud in the GOROOT install-release Custom: Remove all bud binaries and install a released version integration     Custom: Run the integration tests lint            Custom: Lint the project lint-shell      Custom: Lint the shell scripts open            Open a link about your project release         Custom: Create a new release (bud release [VERSION]) test            Custom: Run the unittests testup          Custom: Build, install and run the development version up              Ensure the project is up and running upgrade         [experimental] Upgrade DevBuddy to the latest available release.

 Flags:
   -h, --help              help for bud